 HOMEOWNERSHIP PROGRAM METRIC BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?
-HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
+HC #5 : Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
 0 10 0 No HC #6 : Increase in Homeownership Opportunities Number of households that purchased a home as a result of the activity (increase).
 0 10 0 No HC #7: Households Assisted by Services that Increase Housing Choice Number of households receiving services aimed to increase housing choice (increase).
 0 10 0 No

-SDHC has operated a First-Time Homebuyer (FTHB) program in the City of San Diego since 1998 to help low-income households achieve homeownership.
-Since its inception, the Housing Commission has provided more than \$190 million dollars of assistance in the form of loans, grants and mortgage credit certificates, and assisted approximately 5,900 homebuyers.
+SDHC has operated a First-Time Homebuyer (FTHB) program in the City of San Diego since 1992 to help low-income households achieve homeownership.
+Since its inception, the Housing Commission has provided more than \$195 million dollars of assistance in the form of loans, grants and mortgage credit certificates, and assisted approximately 6,010 homebuyers.

+However, current real estate market conditions - especially in San Diego - are much different than in previous years.
+According to California Association of Realtors and Zillow, the single-family home median sales price in San Diego in June, 2023, was \$958,250.
+This represents a 123 percent increase over the last 20 years, and an increase of 38 percent compared to 2020 data.
+Additionally, in the past one year, 30-year mortgage interest rates have climbed from 3 percent to 7 percent, reaching a 20-year high, according to a recent Redfin report.

-However, current real estate market conditions - especially in San Diego - are much different than a year or so ago.
-According to Redfin, in July 2022, San Diego home prices were up 10.7% compared to last year, selling for a median price of \$875,000.
-The extraordinarily high price of homes, limited inventory, and other market factors in the San Diego region have made it extremely competitive and very difficult for first-time homebuyers to purchase a home.
-Further, the significant and recent increase in mortgage interest rates has made homeownership even more unaffordable for low-income families in San Diego.
-Because of these challenges, fewer-than-expected FTHB households were assisted utilizing other funding sources that were allocated in the FY2022 budget.
+The extraordinarily high price of homes, significant rise in interest rates, limited inventory, and other real estate market conditions have made it extremely competitive and very difficult for low-income first-time homebuyers to purchase a home in San Diego.
+Because of these challenges, fewer-than-expected FTHB households were assisted utilizing other funding sources that were allocated in the FY2023 budget.